Riyuatarashi-org/turlte/README.md

 - [ ] delete for me
 - [ ] hidden picture
 - [ ] message send masked for me
-- [ ] customisation of chat backgrounds
+- [ ] customization of chat backgrounds

 ### To be out of beta :